 Students pursuing CPA (Certified Public Accountant) licensure in New Jersey are required to fulfill 150 credit hours of appropriate education.
 Licensure requirements are subject to change and are governed by state CPA societies.

-\The M.S. in Accounting (2) courses are completed during the senior year and apply to both the bachelor's and master's degrees.
+^{}In the M.S. in Accounting program, two courses are completed during the senior year and apply to both the Bachelor's and Master's degrees.